justinnzhang/justinnzhang/README.md

-# Welcome to my GitHub Page 👋
+# Welcome to my GitHub 👋

 ### My name is Justin Zhang, a Computer Science and Business student with a background in Design & Videography.
 I'm the Co-Founder @ [CaseCom](https://casecom.app) and Co-Director @ [Hack Western](https://hackwestern.com)